AdobeDocs/experience-platform.en/help/rtcdp/destinations/destination-details-page.md

 >
 >Details pages for streaming destinations are not currently available.
 The names of streaming destinations are therefore not selectable from the [!UICONTROL Browse] tab.

-The details page for the destination appears, showing its available controls and monitoring dashboard.
+The details page for the destination appears, showing its available controls.
+If you are viewing the details of a batch destination, a monitoring dashboard also appears.

 ![](./assets/details-page/details.png)